 Spot nitration-grade toluene prices should see support in the coming week from slightly increased demand from TDP and STDP operators.
 Prompt NGT closed on Nov.
 25 at 178 cents/gal FOB USG, an eight-month high point.
 Chemical demand for toluene has ticked higher as economics improve for converting it into benzene, which is experiencing a supply shortage and for which prices have posted a premium over toluene for weeks.
 Mixed xylenes should be in lower demand, however, with economics for conversion to paraxylene remaining poor.
 Demand from Mexican and South American solvents distributors has been a bright spot for MX, a trend which should remain over the coming week.

-LATIN AMERICA: Latin polymers are expected to see some higher prices after two consecutive weeks of stability in the imports markets of Brazil and the West Coast of South America, especially driven by the turnover of the month and higher pricing expectations from the US market.
-The foreign exchange rate started the week unfavorable to the Brazilian Real, reaching 5.61/$1 on Sept.
-28. Domestic prices are expected to see changes for October, while sources continue to report lack of availability of some products in the domestic market of Brazil.
-Polypropylene prices are expected to be stable to slightly higher on week, following small increases coming from Asia and Middle East - Brazil and the West Coast of South America imports mostly come from Asia and Middle East if compared to the US, where prices saw larger increases in the past week.
+LATIN AMERICA: Latin polymers are expected to see some stability in the imports markets of Brazil and the West Coast of South America.
+The foreign exchange rate started the week most favorable to the Brazilian real at 5.36/$1 on Nov 16.
+New domestic prices are expected to be announced in the beginning of the month.
+Polypropylene prices are expected to be higher on week.
+Despite price increases seen in Asia and the Middle East, imports into Brazil and the West Coast of South America are still mostly from these two regions